HarommelRabbid/HarommelRabbid/README.md

 - 👋 Hi, I’m @HarommelRabbid
-- 👀 I’m interested in homebrew developement on the Vita and PS3 and web apps.
+- 👀 I’m interested in homebrew developement on the Vita and PS3 and also web apps.
 - 🌱 I’m currently learning C, C++ & C#.
 - 💞️ I’m looking to collaborate on homebrews.
 - 📫 How to reach me on Discord & Twitter: harommel_oddsock & HarommelOddSock